bcgov/platform-developer-docs/src/docs/automation-and-resiliency/app-resiliency-guidelines.md

 * Features horizontal pod autoscaling
 * A well documented github repository with great examples of application infrastructure-as-code

-**Note:** If your team has a resilient design of any kind - even if you haven't perfected it - please fork this document and add your repository as an example.
-Nobody is perfect, and in-progress examples are a great help for teams trying to learn where to start.
+**Note:**If your team has a resilient design, even if it's not perfect, fork this document and add your repository as an example.
+In-progress examples are valuable for teams learning how to get started.

 ---
 Related links: